zowe/zowe-install-packaging/INSTALLATION.md

 ### SMPE or PSWI
 1. When you install Zowe via SMPE or PSWI, the Runtime directory and datasets will be populated.
 2. Navigate to the Runtime Directory and copy the `example-zowe.yaml` file to a location outside this folder, generally wherever you want to put the Zowe Instance.
-3. Edit the YAML copy to set the values of `zowe.runtimeDirectory`, `java.home`, `node.home`, and `zowe.setup.datasets`, as follows
+3. Edit the YAML copy to set the values of `zowe.runtimeDirectory`, `java.home`, `node.home`, and `zowe.setup.dataset`, as follows
    1. `zowe.runtimeDirectory`: The location you extracted the PAX to.
    2. `java.home`: The location of the Java that will be used when installing & running Zowe.
 For example, if your java is located at /usr/lpp/java/J8.0_64/bin/java, then the java.home is /usr/lpp/java/J8.0_64
    3. `node.home`: The location of the NodeJS that will be used when installing & running ZOwe.
 For example, if your node is located at /usr/lpp/node/v18/bin/node, then the java.home is /usr/lpp/node/v18
-   4. `zowe.setup.datasets`: This section defines where both Runtime and Instance datasets of Zowe will be created.
+   4. `zowe.setup.dataset`: This section defines where both Runtime and Instance datasets of Zowe will be created.

 ### PAX
 1. Extract the PAX on some ZFS partition on z/OS (For example, `pax -ppx -rf zowe.pax`).
 At least 1200MB of free space is required.
 The location you extract to is the "Runtime Directory"
 2. Navigate to the Runtime Directory and copy the `example-zowe.yaml` file to a location outside this folder, generally wherever you want to put the Zowe Instance.
-3. Edit the YAML copy to set the values of `zowe.runtimeDirectory`, `java.home`, `node.home`, and `zowe.setup.datasets`, as follows
+3. Edit the YAML copy to set the values of `zowe.runtimeDirectory`, `java.home`, `node.home`, and `zowe.setup.dataset`, as follows
    1. `zowe.runtimeDirectory`: The location you extracted the PAX to.
    2. `java.home`: The location of the Java that will be used when installing & running Zowe.
 For example, if your java is located at /usr/lpp/java/J8.0_64/bin/java, then the java.home is /usr/lpp/java/J8.0_64
    3. `node.home`: The location of the NodeJS that will be used when installing & running ZOwe.
 For example, if your node is located at /usr/lpp/node/v18/bin/node, then the java.home is /usr/lpp/node/v18
-   4. `zowe.setup.datasets`: This section defines where both Runtime and Instance datasets of Zowe will be created.
+   4. `zowe.setup.dataset`: This section defines where both Runtime and Instance datasets of Zowe will be created.
 5. Navigate to the `/bin` folder of the extracted location
 6. Run `./zwe install -c /path/to/zowe.yaml`.
 This creates the Runtime datasets for the Zowe release.